Bendigo: Commerce

 The main retail centre of Bendigo is the central business district, with the suburbs of Eaglehawk, Kangaroo Flat, Golden Square, Strathdale, and Epsom also having shopping districts.

-The city was home to one of Australia's few provincial stock exchanges, the Bendigo Stock Exchange, founded in the 1860s.
+The city was home to one of Australia's few provincial publicly listed share markets, the Bendigo Stock Exchange, founded in the 1860s.

 The city is the home of the headquarters of the Bendigo Bank, established in 1858 as a building society.
 It is now a large retail bank with community bank branches throughout Australia.
 The bank is headquartered in Bendigo and is a major employer in the city (it also has a regional office at Melbourne Docklands).

 Manufacturing

 The City of Greater Bendigo Community Profile indicated that about 10.2% of the workforce were employed in manufacturing in 2011.
 After the Victorian gold rush, the introduction of deep quartz mining in Bendigo caused the development of a heavy manufacturing industry.
 Little of that now remains, but a large foundry (Keech Castings) makes mining, train, and other steel parts and a rubber factory remains (Motherson Elastomers, formerly Empire Rubber).
 Thales Australia (formerly ADI Limited) is an important heavy engineering company.
 Australia Defence Apparel is another key defence industry participant making military and police uniforms and bulletproof vests.
 Intervet (formerly Ausvac) is an important biotechnology company, producing vaccines for animals.